Making an App Like Uber: Key Tech Solutions to Learn

 Blade helps you order a helicopter in a heartbeat.
 Seems like traffic won’t bother rich people anymore.

 Make consumers solve their pain points in your app with ease.
-Follow Apple’s and Google’s material design guidelines to designing better user interfaces and providing stellar UX.
+Follow Apple’s and Google’s material design guidelines for designing better user interfaces and providing stellar UX.

 That’s why consumers are happy to pay for laundry, ironing, cooking, cleaning and other manual work.
 You be the judge, isn’t it great to have somebody offering dog walking, dog sitting, or dog boarding for busy dog-lovers?
 By the way, there is a special tinder for dogs and their owners.